“Healing can only happen when people are willing to shift.” Iyanla Vanzant

 In saying this, it doesn’t mean that these behaviours can’t be learned as an adult.
 Friends and other trusted adults can guide the adult daughter.
-Speaking with a therapist can significantly help to sort through difficult emotions and help you move forward in your relationships.
+Speaking with a counsellor can significantly help to sort through difficult emotions and help you move forward in your relationships.

 This is not about blaming your mother, she is a product of her own environment.
 We all learn and get by as best we can in the families that we are raised in.
 We don’t have all the information about our mother’s history.
 They have had to survive in their own family as best they could.

 When women see me for counselling, they want to break the cycle and change the direction of their family history because these women feel it hasn’t worked well for them, and they want to improve their relationships with their daughters.

 So how can this challenging relationship heal?
 I guide women with strategies to help heal this important relationship.
 The tips below may help towards navigating this significant relationship.